Billy Caldwell: Career

-In 1833, together with Robinson, Caldwell was one of the chiefs representing the United Nations of the three tribes in negotiating the Treaty of Chicago.
-By this, the Potawatomi ceded the "last of their Illinois and Wisconsin lands and their last reservations in Michigan."
 Caldwell and his band migrated west in 1835, first settling in Missouri west of the Mississippi River.
 The treaty provided for a $10,000 payment each to Caldwell and Robinson, and a $400 lifetime annuity for Caldwell, with $300 annually for Robinson.
 Before the US Senate ratified the treaty in 1835, it reduced the lump-sum payments to the men to $5000 each, but left their annuities intact.
 Robinson and some other Métis remained in Illinois on their private tracts of land, but most of the United Nations Tribes removed to Missouri and then to Iowa.

+It has been claimed that Caldwell and Alexander Robinson were appointed as chiefs by the U.S. Federal government in order to vote for land cessions, or even bribed to do so.
+The notes of the treaties, however, make it clear that the Government did not consider Caldwell and Robinson to be chiefs.
+It is made clear that they were councilors, freely consulted with, but were not parties to the treaty.
+It is unclear exactly when Billy Caldwell became a chief.
+He was not a hereditary chief of the Potawatomi, but commanded great respect and led a band.
+After his death, in the 1846 proceedings of Treaty No. 247, he was called, "our great chief Mr. Caldwell."

 Caldwell Reserve

-The US had awarded Caldwell's Reserve, 1600 acres on the Chicago River, to Sauganash in 1829 as a result of his services in negotiating the Prairie du Chien treaty.
-In 1833, likely due to the declining fur trade and development opportunities, Caldwell began selling off his land by contracting with the land speculator Arthur Bronson from New York.
-According to his land patent, to be legally binding, each deed had to have a president's endorsed signature upon it.
-All unsold parcels were to be reserved for Caldwell's heirs forever, in trust with the US Bureau of Indian Affairs.
-The land patent was not completed until 1839, and the deeds did not gain a president's signature until 1841, after Caldwell and his band had left the area for the West.
+The U.S. awarded Caldwell a Half-Breed Tract, a 1,600 acre reserve on the North Branch of the Chicago River, as part of the 1829 Treaty of Prairie du Chien.
+In 1833, in preparation for his removal beyond the Mississippi River, Caldwell began selling off his land via the New York attorney Arthur Bronson.
+According to his land patent, to be legally binding, each deed had to be personally approved by the president.

 In all, six land sales took place from Caldwell's Reserve.
 These land transactions included: 80 acres to George W. Dole and Richard Hamilton in June 1833 for $100; 160 acres to Richard Nicolas, Sarah Amantus, Eleanor Hamilton, and infant heirs of Richard Jo and Diana W. Hamilton in July 1833 for $200; 160 acres to Philo Carpenter in July 1833 for $200; 720 acres to Arthur Bronson in 1833 for $900; 160 acres to Captain Seth Johnson in November 1833 for $200; 80 and 160 acres, respectively, to Julius B. Kingsbury in November 1834 for $300.
-To date, the Northern 80 acres of Caldwell's Reserve were never legally conveyed for sale with a president's signature of approval.
-They are included within the Cook County Forest Preserve and Wildwood community of Chicago.
+This accounted for 1,440 acres of the original 1,600.
+The first deed to be approved by the president was the 720 acres to Arthur Bronson, with the others eventually being approved as well.
+Except, that is, for the northernmost 160 acres of the reserve.
+Deeds for this land have never been approved by a sitting president, and no original deeds from Caldwell exist to be approved.
+In theory this land, valued at about 500 million dollars is the property of unknown descendants of Caldwell, if they exist.